House Training Made Easy

 HE COMES RIGHT BACK IN AND MAKES A MESS

 If you leave him out alone, you won't know if he completed his assigned tasks or was distracted by a butterfly.
 Many young puppies are distraught about being separated from their owners.
 They may spend the entire time while outside just sitting on the porch.
 It's unlikely that your pup will want to ask to go outside if it is a negative experience to be separated from the security of its human family.
 "He was out for two hours and came in immediately made a mess."
 He may have spent most of the past two hours napping, awoke to the sound of the door and came running.
-Now he's finally back inside - is he apt to want to ask to be left out again?
+Now he's finally back inside - with a full bladder.
+Is he apt to want to ask to be left out again?

-If he has an accident, swat yourself with the rolled up newspaper, not the dog.
+If he has an accident, swat yourself with the rolled-up newspaper, not the dog.
 It was your fault for not watching him closely enough!
 Rubbing his nose in it (yuck!), scolding or hitting will only teach him to avoid you when he feels the need, rather than come find you.
 Correcting before the dog learns how to ask only teaches the dog to sneak off down the hall where you won't see him.

 TEACH HIM HOW TO ASK